-(5) Continued qualification as a CRR Account Holder is contingent upon compliance with all applicable requirements in these Protocols.
-ERCOT may suspend a CRR Account Holder’s rights as a Market Participant when ERCOT reasonably determines that it is an appropriate remedy for the Entity’s failure to satisfy any applicable requirement.16.8.2.2 Incomplete CRR Account Holder Applications
+(6) Continued qualification as a CRR Account Holder is contingent upon compliance with all applicable requirements in these Protocols.
+ERCOT may suspend a CRR Account Holder’s rights as a Market Participant when ERCOT reasonably determines that it is an appropriate remedy for the Entity’s failure to satisfy any applicable requirement.

+16.8.1.1 CRR Account Holder Background Check Process

+(1) CRR Account Holder applicants must satisfy a background check as a part of the ERCOT registration process.
+All background checks will be performed by a third-party acting on ERCOT’s behalf.
+Upon ERCOT’s request, a registered CRR Account Holder may be required to satisfy a background check as a condition of maintaining its ERCOT registration.

+(2) A CRR Account Holder, CRR Account Holder applicants, and their Principals, will provide the following disclosures to complete a CRR Account Holder background check:

+(a) Any civil or criminal matters involving the applicant, its predecessors, Affiliates, or Principals within the last ten years that resulted in a conviction or finding of fraud, theft, larceny, deceit, deceptive trade practices, or a violation of securities or customer protection laws;

+(b) Any complaint, formal investigation, or disciplinary action concerning financial matters initiated by or with the Securities and Exchange Commission (SEC), Commodities Futures Trading Commission (CFTC), Federal Energy Regulatory Commission (FERC), a self-regulatory organization, Independent System Operator or Regional Transmission Organization, or a state public utility commission or securities board involving the applicant, its predecessors, Affiliates, or Principals within the last ten years;

+(c) Any default involving the applicant, its predecessors, Affiliates, or Principals, or revocation of the applicant’s, its predecessors’, Affiliates’, or Principals’ right to operate in any other energy market within the last ten years;

+(d) Any bankruptcy by the applicant, its predecessors, Affiliates, or Principals within the last ten years; and

+(e) Any other information ERCOT deems reasonably necessary to complete a background check (e.g., Social Security Number(s), birth dates, home addresses).

+(3) As required by paragraph (5) of Section 16.8.1, Criteria for Qualification as a CRR Account Holder, a CRR Account Holder, CRR Account Holder applicants, and their Principals, must promptly provide ERCOT notice of any change that a reasonable examiner could deem material to the CRR Account Holder’s ability to continue to satisfy the background check requirement, including any change to information that must be disclosed.

+16.8.2.2 Incomplete CRR Account Holder Applications

 (1) Within ten Business Days after receiving a CRR Account Holder application, ERCOT shall notify the applicant in writing if the application is incomplete.
-An application will not be deemed complete until ERCOT has received all information necessary to conduct an evaluation of whether the applicant satisfies the requirements to be registered as a CRR Account Holder.
+An application will not be deemed complete until ERCOT has received all information necessary to conduct an evaluation of whether the applicant satisfies the requirements to be registered as a CRR Account Holder, including information necessary to complete any needed background checks.

 (2) If a CRR Account Holder application is incomplete, ERCOT’s notice of incompletion to the applicant must explain the deficiencies and describe the additional information necessary to make the CRR Account Holder application complete.
 The CRR Account Holder applicant has five Business Days after it receives the notice, or a longer period if ERCOT allows, to provide the additional required information.